Known4225/imageLabel/README.md

 - All images are png, jpg, or bmp
 - All images are RGB formatted (no transparency)
+- All images use only ASCII characters in their filename
 - Place all images you want to label in a single folder

 # Images